axellundeby/Power-Grid-Algorithm-/Svar.md

     * **

 * ``lca(Graph<T> g, T root, T u, T v)``: O(n)
     * * I call dfsPath twice, once for u and once for v.
 Then, I use a loop to compare the two paths.
-In the worst case, this comparison will also be O(n).
+In the worst case, this comparison will also be O(n).*
     * * This is beacuse: O(n) for the first dfsPath + O(n) for the second dfsPath + O(n) for the comparison = O(3n), which simplifies to O(n).*

 # helper for lca
 * ``dfsPath(V root, V target, Graph<V> graph)``: O(n)
-    * * With the loop iterating through a node's neighbors, each node is processed only once in DFS due to the parentMap if test.
-Despite the nested loop, each node and * * edge is handled once, leading to a runtime of O(n+m).
+    * * With the loop iterating through a node's neighbors, each node is processed only once in DFS due to the parentMap if test.Despite the nested loop, each node and* * * edge is handled once, leading to a runtime of O(n+m).
 For a connected graph, with m being at least 1 n−1, the worst-case runtime is O(n).*

-* ``addRedundant(Graph<T> g, T root)``: O(d×m)?
+* ``addRedundant(Graph<T> g, T root)``: O(n)
     * *Insert description of why the method has the given runtime*

     # helper for addRedundant